Question: How should Muslims respond to blasphemous acts or words against God, Islam or Muslims?

 1. Battling against Muslims due to their religion.

 We cannot make friends with or exhibit sympathy to the ones that cross these lines.

-As long as these three lines are not crossed, we must be patient with wrong attitudes of non-Muslims and announce to them that they are doing wrong in a peaceful manner.
+As long as these three lines are not crossed, we must be patient with the wrong attitudes of non-Muslims and announce to them in a peaceful manner that they are doing wrong.